 “Simplified Process” shall mean, as described in Section 3.1, process steps from initial application to final written authorization for certain inverter-based Facilities of limited scale and minimal apparent grid impact.

-“Solar Facility” shall mean a facility for the production of electrical energy that uses sunlight to generate electricity and is interconnected to a Distribution Company.
+“Solar Facility” shall mean a facility for the production of electrical energy that uses sunlight to generate electricity and is interconnected to the Company EPS.

 “Standard Process” shall mean, as described in Section 3.4, process steps from initial application to final written authorization for Facilities that do not qualify for Simplified or Expedited treatment.